Key Takeaways

 The range of conduct protected under Section 215(a)(3) is broader than many workers — and many employers — appreciate.
 Protected activities include:

 Filing a complaint with the U.S. Department of Labor's Wage and Hour Division.
-Telling your manager, HR representative, or any supervisor that you believe the company is violating wage laws.
+Telling your manager, human resources representative, or any supervisor that you believe the company is violating wage laws.
 Participating in a Department of Labor investigation, even as a witness.
 Joining or expressing interest in joining an FLSA collective action.
 Refusing to work off the clock when your employer pressures you to do so.
-Keeping personal records of your hours and pay.
-Consulting with an attorney about potential wage claims.

 The Tenth Circuit — which covers Oklahoma — has consistently held that the employee does not need to be correct about the underlying wage violation.
 What matters is whether the employee had a good-faith, reasonable belief that a violation was occurring.
 An employee who complains about what they honestly believe is an overtime violation is protected even if a court later determines the employer's pay practices were lawful.